arindas/arindas.github.io/content/blog/segmented-log-rust.md

             .try_into()
             .map_err(|_| SegmentError::UsizeU32Inconvertible)?;

-        // split out the metadata_bytes from the remainder of record bytes using
+        // Split out the metadata_bytes from the remainder of record bytes using
         // metadata_bytes_len.
 The remaining bytes represent the value. let (metadata_bytes, value) = metadata_with_value
             .split_at(metadata_bytes_len)